-The FRWDB will use Approved Vendors Lists (AVLs) when the staff needs to have the ability to select from a list of pre-approved contractors/consultants when there is a need for services or tools of various specific types that can be categorized under a specific type of service (for example: Soft Skills Services, Marketing Services, Consulting Services, Information Technology Services, Contracted Education Training services).
+The FRWDB shall use Approved Vendor Lists (AVLs) when staff needs to select from a list of preapproved contractors or consultants for services or tools categorized under a specific service type (e.g., Soft Skills Services, Marketing Services, Consulting Services, Information Technology Services, or Contracted Education Training Services).

-The Procurement Facilitator will utilize the RFQ process as the procurement type.
-The intent is to obtain multiple proposals that will either cover all of the requested services or portions thereof.
-(See Section III, Item B)
+The Procurement Facilitator shall utilize the RFQ process as the procurement method.
+The intent is to obtain multiple proposals that will either cover all requested services or portions thereof (see Section III, Item B).

-If the anticipated annual cost of services exceeds the Small Purchase limit of \$250,000, then an AVL not the correct methodology and the RFP process is to be followed, in order to issue a single contract.
-Purchases are not to be piecemealed.
+If the anticipated annual cost of services exceeds the Small Purchase limit of \$250,000, then an AVL is not the correct methodology, and the RFP process must be used to issue a single contract.
+Purchases must not be divided to avoid competitive procurement requirements.

-Once a contractor/consultant is placed on an AVL, no further procurement activity will be required, in order to enter a contracted relationship.
-However, if there is more than one contractor/consultant on the AVL that provides the same services, staff must complete a cost or price analysis (see Section IV) and specific contract negotiations to ensure that the cost of the contracted services is reasonable and justified based on the proposals listed on the AVL.
+Once a contractor or consultant is placed on the AVL, no further procurement activity is required to enter into a contracted relationship.
+However, if multiple contractors or consultants on the AVL offer the same services, staff must complete a cost or price analysis (see Section IV) and engage in contract negotiations to ensure the cost of the contracted services is reasonable and justified based on the proposals listed in the AVL.

-If the type of service being contracted for requires pre-approval from the State, this must be documented and secured prior to the execution of any contract.
-See Section V.
+If the contracted service requires pre-approval from the State, documentation must be secured before executing any contract (see Section V).